The-Old-Castle-Defense/docs/decentralized-referral-system-drs.md

 </div>

 ::card_warning
-The user invited by the referral link must purchase a fraction attack in the right network, then he will be counted.
+The user invited by the referral link must purchase a fraction attack in the right network, and then he will be counted.
 If a user has bought an attack in all the networks available for the game, then he will be counted in all these networks.
 ::